readthedocs/readthedocs.org/docs/connected-accounts.rst

        You need to make sure that you have granted access to the Read the Docs `OAuth App`_ to your **personal GitHub account**.
        If you do not see Read the Docs in the `OAuth App`_ settings, you might need to disconnect and reconnect the GitHub service.

-       GitHub has docs on `requesting access to your personal OAuth`_ for more information.
+       .. seealso:: GitHub docs on `requesting access to your personal OAuth`_ for step-by-step instructions.

        .. _OAuth App: https://github.com/settings/applications
        .. _requesting access to your personal OAuth: https://docs.github.com/en/organizations/restricting-access-to-your-organizations-data/approving-oauth-apps-for-your-organization